mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 2. #### Firefox Accounts

     In order to use some of the Services, you'll need to create a Firefox Account.
 During registration, you will be asked to set a password.
 You are responsible for keeping your password confidential and for the activity that happens through your Firefox account.
 Mozilla is not responsible for any losses arising out of unauthorized use of your Firefox account.

+    “Join Firefox” is an offering available in some countries to better experience the Firefox family of products as well as practical privacy and security knowledge.

 3. #### Services

     (a) Firefox Screenshots allows you to capture webpage content that can be viewed later by you or others.

-    (b) Firefox Lockbox lets you access passwords saved to Firefox across devices.
+    (b) Firefox Lockwise lets you access passwords saved to Firefox across devices.
 A Firefox Account is required.

     (c) Firefox Monitor is an informational service to promote online security by informing you of public data breaches.
 You can scan email addresses on our website to see most publicly known breaches.
 If you subscribe with a Firefox Account, you will receive: